bitnet-io/bitsparrow/README.md

 `sudo apt install -y rpm fakeroot binutils`

-The Sparrow binaries can be built from source using
+The BitSparrow binaries can be built from source using

 `./gradlew jpackage`